Home Cats Cough and Cold in Cats: My Cat Has a Cold, What Should I do?

 Secondly, humans cannot catch a cold from a cat.
 And cats cannot catch the “flu” virus from humans or even dogs!

-How Does Cough And Cold Spread Between Cats?
+How Does Cough And Cold in Cats Spread?

 An orange tabby and a tortoise shell cat.
 The orange tabby is sniffing the food bowl in front of the other cat since it's food bowl is empty. the tortoise shell cat looks at the tabby displeased.
 Cough and cold in cats can spread quickly in multi-cat households through direct and indirect contact